Here are the answers to common inquiries about booking professionals speakers and our approach:

 Are expensive speakers better?

 Sometimes higher fees convey greater speaking skills.
+Not always.
 There’s a point of diminishing returns.
 Often they align with fame or a rare, highly valued specialty.
 Contact us to find the right fit based on your objectives and budget.
 Prices for well-known speakers has been rising consistently the last 6-8 years.
 That trend has accelerated since January 2022.
 They often rise around the end or beginning of the year.

 Can you get me Oprah, Mark Zuckerberg, Meryl Streep, Bono or JK Rowling?